nnero2000/Social-Discounting-Manual/README.md

 # Social Discounting Task: Data Collection & Analysis Toolkit

-This repository provides resources for administering, processing, and analyzing data from the **Social Discounting Task** and the **Social Discounting Task Short Form** by including:
+This repository provides resources for administering, processing, and analyzing data from the **Social Discounting Task** and the **Social Discounting Task Short Form**.
-- Social Discounting Manual (conceptual and methodological guidance)
-- Qualtrics survey templates
-- Shiny applications for data collection
-- R Markdown analysis pipeline

 It is designed to support **transparent, reproducible behavioral research** by providing task materials, data cleaning and analysis pipelines, and detailed documentation in one place.